creativetechnologylab/python-for-beginners/introduction.md

 ## Installing VS Code

-This guide will introduce Python programming using a piece of software called VS Code.
-VS Code is an Intergrated Development Environment (or IDE for short) that

-### Windows

-### MacOS

-### Additional Setup
+This guide introduces Python programming through the use of Visual Studio Code (VS Code), a versatile Integrated Development Environment (IDE) developed by Microsoft.
+IDEs offer a number of useful features for development, such as debugging, integration with testing tools, Version Control software integration, and auto-completion.
+In time you'll find such tools will greatly enhance your productivity and enable you to spot problems earlier.

+To install VS Code, download the appropriate setup file for your system from [here](https://code.visualstudio.com/download) and go through the setup steps.
+Alternatively, if you are on a UAL machine, you can use Self-Service if VS Code is not already installed.

+## Making VS Code Recognise Conda or Mamba

 With VS Code installed, we will now need to make it recognise our Conda/Mamba location.
 To do this, you must first make sure that VS Code has the Python Extension installed.
 This may be downloaded by following this [link](https://marketplace.visualstudio.com/items?itemName=ms-python.python).